MathK02/Hearth-modelisation/README.md

 # Hearth-modelisation
-Hearth behaviour modelisation using a Van der pole simulator: lab work backed up by numerical simulations.
+Hearth behaviour modelisation using a Van der pole simulator: labwork backed up by numerical simulations.

 -Physical modelisation of the heart